Amazing Tomb Of Yuya And Tjuyu Filled With Ancient Treasures In The Valley Of The Kings

 The Discover Of Yuya And Tjuyu 's Tomb In The Valley Of The Kings

-The Valley of the Kings, located on the Nile's west bank near Luxor, was used for burials from approximately 1539 B.C to 1075 B.C.
+The Valley of the Kings, located on the Nile's west bank near Luxor, was used for burials from approximately 1539 B.C. to 1075 B.C.
 Before the discovery of King Tutankhamun's tomb in 1922, the tomb of Yuya and Tjuyu was one of the most celebrated discoveries in Egyptian archaeology.

 An Egyptian excavator beside the outer coffin of Yuya.
 Credit: Public Domain

-"The outer doorway 'was closed within eighteen inches of the top with flat stones, about twelve inches by four, laid in Nile mud plaster'… This wall 'plastered over with mud and stamped in many places with the jackal-and-nine captives seal, displayed an opening in the top right-hand corner, at chin height – so clearly it was not be an intact tomb.
+"The outer doorway 'was closed within eighteen inches of the top with flat stones, about twelve inches by four, laid in Nile mud plaster'… This wall 'plastered over with mud and stamped in many places with the jackal-and-nine captives seal, displayed an opening in the top right-hand corner, at chin height – so clearly, it was not an intact tomb.

 Shabti and shabti boxes of Yuya, now in the Metropolitan Museum of Art - Image source: Metropolitan Museum of Art

 Beyond lay a corridor, empty save for a few stray items, leading down to a second blocking, stamped with the seal of the necropolis administration but likewise broken through at the top.
-On the floor, at the base of the wall, were two pottery bowls containing dired mud – evidence, perhaps, of small-scale plastering work undertaken following the first period of theft – and the sticks used to apply it."
+On the floor, at the base of the wall, were two pottery bowls containing dried mud – evidence, perhaps, of small-scale plastering work undertaken following the first period of theft – and the sticks used to apply it."
 4

 When the excavators peered over the wall, an eerie sight met their eyes:

-"Imagine entering a town house which had been closed for the summer: imagine the stuffy room, the stiff silent appearance of the furniture, the feeling that some ghostly occupants of the vacant chairs have just been disturbed, the desire to throw open the windows to let lif into the room once more.
+"Imagine entering a townhouse which had been closed for the summer: imagine the stuffy room, the stiff silent appearance of the furniture, the feeling that some ghostly occupants of the vacant chairs have just been disturbed, the desire to throw open the windows to let life into the room once more.
 That was perhaps the first sensation as we stood, really dumbfounded, and stared around at the relics of the life of over three thousand years ago," Arthur Weigall, who participated in the excavation of KV46, recalled.

 Left: Vignette of Yuya from his Book of the Dead.
 Credit: Djehouty - CC BY-SA 4.0 - Right: The gilded 'ibex' chair - Credit: Warren LeMay

+Three thousand-year-old vessels with thick liquid oil and honey still preserved the scent.
+The mummies of Yuya and Tjuyu were also in excellent condition.
 The mummy of Yuya "was enclosed in three separate coffins, nested one within the other.
 These again were placed in a large rectangular wooden sarcophagus, the latter being mounted on a sledge with roller in front."
 3

-The coffins were covered with hieroglyphs and images showed a procession of gods led by Thoth.
+The coffins were covered with hieroglyphs, and images showed a procession of gods led by Thoth.

-Tjuyu has also been placed in "two separate coffins one within the other, and placed in a large rectangular wooden sarcophagus mounted on a sledge."
+Tjuyu has also been placed in "two separate coffins, one within the other, and placed in a large rectangular wooden sarcophagus mounted on a sledge."
 3

 Magnificent chariot found in the tomb of Yuya and Tjuyu.
 Credit: Davis, Theodore M

-Beautifully decorated with spirals and rosettes in gild plaster, the nameless chariot most likely belonged to Yuya.
-"In it nearly perfect preservation: the framework of the body, the wheels, and the pole are intact and even the leather-work which has been stripped from the sides of the "body" has been found and could be put back in place.
+"In it nearly perfect preservation: the framework of the body, the wheels, and the pole are intact, and even the leather-work which has been stripped from the sides of the "body" has been found and could be put back in place.
 It is doubtful whether it was used except for the funeral procession, for the leather types are hardly scratched."
 3

 The unique archaeological treasures discovered in Yuya and Tjuyu's tomb give us an essential glimpse into ancient Egyptian history, traditions, and religious beliefs.